-An applicant must demonstrate excellence in teaching students, hold a full-time predoctoral or advanced dental education faculty appointment at an ADEA Member Institution and be an ADEA Individual Member.
+The nominee must demonstrate excellence in teaching students, hold a full-time faculty appointment at an ADEA Member Institution and be an ADEA Individual Member.

 Application Process Checklist

-The following items must be submitted on or before November 3, 2014, using the ADEA online application process to be made available on or before August 1, 2014:
+The following items must be submitted by Nov.
+1, 2023, using the ADEA online application process.

 - An abbreviated curriculum vitae including: